UbiquityRobotics/ubiquity_launches/README.md

         ssh ubuntu@ROBOT.local ssh ubuntu@ROBOT.local echo "robot loopback works"

    They should all work without any password prompts.

-### X11 Forwarding

-{Wayne: This step appears to be unnecessary.}

-In order to enable X11 forwarding via secure shell, we need to edit the file `/etc/ssh/ssh_config` on both the development processor and the robot processor.

-1. Edit `/etc/ssh/ssh_config` on the devolopment machine:

-        sudo nano /etc/ssh/ssh_config

-   Find the two lines:

-        #   ForwardX11 yes
-        #   ForwardX11Trusted yes

-   and remove the `[#]` characters to make them look as follows:

-        #   ForwardX11 yes
-        #   ForwardX11Trusted yes

-   Write the contents out using `[Ctr-O]` followed by exiting using `[Ctrl-X]` keys.

-2. Verify that X11 forwarding is working on the development machine.
-   Please notice the `-Y` option:

-        ssh -Y ROBOT.local xterm

-   An `xterm` window should pop up on the development processor display.
-The prompt inside the xterm should say `USER@ROBOT:~`.
-   With your mouse, click inside  `xterm` window and type:

-        hostname

-   inside `xterm` window followed by the `[Enter]` key.
-The response should be `ROBOT`.
-Things are working.
-Again, in the `xterm` window type:

-        exit

-   and now the `xterm` window will go away.

-3. Now we do the same edits over on the robot processor.
-Type the following being sure to specify the `-Y` option:

-        ssh -Y ROBOT.local
-        sudo nano /etc/ssh/ssh_config

-   Remove the `#` characters in front of `ForwardX11` and `ForwardX11Trusted`.
-Write everything out with `[Ctrl-O]` followed by `[Ctrl-X]`.
-Please stay logged onto the robot processor:

-4. Testing that we got it write is done as follows:

-        ssh -y ROBOT.local xterm

-   will cause an xterm to pop up on the development processor.
-   (Just for your information, the X11 protocol is being forwarded through two secure shell X11 protocol forwarders, since there no display on the robot processor.)
-Dismiss the `xterm` window by typing `exit` in the `xterm` window.
-Finally, exit from the robot processor by typing:

-        exit

-That takes care of X11 forwarding issues.

 ### Creating the Catkin Work Spaces